 The Kiwi Crate subscription is mailed to you monthly.
 Inside you’ll find nearly everything you’ll need to construct that month’s creative creations.
 Our box came with everything we needed to get building immediately.

 The kit pieces were well made.
-The items that needed to handle more stress are made of plastic.
+The items that need to handle more stress are made of plastic.
 Sometimes kit manufacturers will try to cut down shipping costs by using heavy cardboard as a material.
 This can work but ultimately isn’t as durable as going with plastic.
-It was a nice touch in our kit.
+It was a nice touch to our kit.

 The instruction booklet was well written.
 Instructions were clear – in a nice, colorful format as well.
 If your child can put together a Lego Kit, he or she can handle building with the Kiwi Crate.